We just wrapped a major review of CBD and autoimmune.

 This can change after just one meal!

-We've looked at studies where mice will put on weight after gut alterations with the same food intake and activity!
+We've looked at studies where mice will put on weight after gut bacteria alterations with the same food intake and activity!

 Gut inflammation is important in its own right but the consequences span the body.
 This is so important that we need to touch base quickly.